Indonesian media hopes to reach deals with digital platforms by August - ExBulletin

 Google paid only 25 percent of the fees to Katadata, added Mr. Yura, who declined to specify the total amount of the fees.
 But Google has committed to discussing paying the full amount once the settlement takes effect.

-He pointed out that Google is now facing competition from various free artificial intelligence systems, which is causing it to lose some of its users.
+He noted that Google now also faces competition from various free artificial intelligence systems, causing it to lose some of its users.

 In an email response to ST's queries, Google said it has already started collaborating with news publishers, emphasizing that its goal is to support and build a sustainable future for Indonesia's information ecosystem.